danielkong/parsekit/res/minimath.md

 * **Deterministic**
 * **[Packrat](http://bford.info/packrat/ "Packrat Parsing and
 	Parsing Expression Grammars")** (or *memoizing*),
-* **Infinite-lookahead**
+* **Backtracking** (Infinite-lookahead)
 * **[Predicated](http://www.antlr.org/wiki/display/ANTLR4/Semantic+Predicates "Semantic Predicates - ANTLR 4 - ANTLR Project")**
 * Written in **modern Objective-C** (using blocks, ARC, properties)

 That's a mouthful, but what it means in practice is that ParseKit offers you a great deal of flexibility and expressive power when designing your grammars, but also produces parsers which exhibit good (linear) performance characteristics at runtime.
-Also, the Objective-C code produced by ParseKit is clean and readable, and also easy to step through, debug, or tweak by hand.
+Also, the Objective-C code produced by ParseKit is clean and readable, and easy to debug or tweak by hand.

 The design of ParseKit has been heavily influenced by [ANTLR](http://antlr.org) by Terence Parr and a [book by Stephen J Metsker](http://www.amazon.com/Building-Parsers-Java-Steven-Metsker/dp/0201719622).
 Also, ParseKit depends on [MGTemplateEngine](http://mattgemmell.com/2008/05/20/mgtemplateengine-templates-with-cocoa "MGTemplateEngine - Templates with Cocoa - Matt Gemmell") by Matt Gemmell for its templating features.